 What Our Volunteers Do

-Volunteers are vital to NorthBay Medical Center and VacaValley Hospital.
-The following service areas require a commitment of three to four hours a week on a regularly scheduled day.
+Volunteers play a vital role at NorthBay Health.
+The following service areas represent just a few of the volunteer opportunities available and require a commitment of three to four hours per week on a regularly scheduled day.

 Volunteers staff the desk and offer up-to-date information about Alzheimer's Disease, as well as listings of resources available in Solano County.
 The volunteers also conduct monthly support group meetings for caregivers of Alzheimer's patients.